Colter Wall: Early life

 Colter Wall was born in Swift Current, Saskatchewan, on June 27, 1995, the son of Tami and Brad Wall.
 His father served as the 14th premier of Saskatchewan.
 He has an older sister named Megan and a younger sister named Faith.
 He attended Swift Current Comprehensive High School and graduated in 2013.
 He then studied at the University of Saskatchewan in Saskatoon.
 He made demos of his songs while he was a student, and in 2015, he decided to take a break from his studies at the university to focus on his music career when his first EP was released.

 Career

 Wall recorded a seven-song EP, Imaginary Appalachia, with Jason Plumb as producer in 2015 at Studio One in Regina, Saskatchewan.
 He collaborated on the EP with other artists from Regina such as Belle Plaine and The Dead South.
 He described his music as a blend of blues, folk and Americana.
 The EP was released on March 9, 2015, and "The Devil Wears a Suit and Tie" was released as his first single.
 His music gained more attention in late 2015 when professional wrestler Brock Lesnar mentioned him as a favorite artist during an interview with "Stone Cold" Steve Austin.
-The track "Sleeping on the Blacktop" from the album was featured in the films Hell or High Water and Three Billboards Outside Ebbing, Missouri and the television shows Dog the Bounty Hunter and The Peripheral.
+The track "Sleeping on the Blacktop" from the EP was featured in the films Hell or High Water and Three Billboards Outside Ebbing, Missouri and the television shows Dog the Bounty Hunter and The Peripheral.